 On Sunday, we went to Diego’s for brunch which also came highly recommended.
 It was a really fun scene to be at because we were able to sit down and relax while the festival went on around us.
 They had the best drink menu.
 I ordered some crazy coffee concoction with Nesquik and vodka maybe and it might have the yummiest drink I’d ever had.
 Brian raved about the Bloody Mary.

 After that we walked around a little more and got cookies and coffee from The Cookie Jar and headed to see Castle Hill.

 Things to Do

-Since it was pouring rain on our only full day here, I wish I could be of more help however I got so many recommendations so I’ll list them here.
-As I said, we stayed in our room and relaxed for a large portion of the day and for that I’m actually grateful for the rain, and enjoyed the seafood festival during the latter part of the day.
+So sadly it was pouring rain on our only full day here.
+I wish I could be of more help on recommendations for things to do, however I got so many recommendations so I’ll list them here.
+As I said, we stayed in our room and relaxed for a large portion of the day and for that I’m actually grateful for the rain.
+We then enjoyed the seafood festival during the latter part of the day.

 Other places that were recommended by the PJH community: